BrandonWelsh/Project-1/README.md

 Omar Hassanein:
 I successfully completed the project by referencing class notes for both data tasks and challenges.

-Marnie Brannon: I used class notes and slides, as well as the advice my team mates, Alexander Vargas and tutor Sibusio Philly to clear errors and recommend how best to do certain tasks required in this project.
+Marnie Brannon: I used class notes and slides, as well as the advice my teammates, Alexander Vargas and tutor Sibusio Philly to clear errors and recommend how best to do certain tasks required in this project.
 I used ai such as chat GPT to resolve syntax and variable name errors I needed help identifying.
 I also owe great thanks to Yuyang Zhong, who was kind enough to spend a few hours helping me resolve an issue with Anaconda which completly halted my progress and compromised my chances of completing this project.
 Thank you Yuyang!

 Joe Timmons: I used previous class recordings as well as my personal notes to recall how to setup the data to answer our assigned questions related to the data.